-Are you a lonely teenager?
-If so, you’re not alone (pardon the pun).
-Lots of teenage guys and girls are lonely.
-They feel they have few friends or other people in their lives to keep them company.
+Many teenage guys and girls are lonely.
+They feel they have few friends, or other people in their lives to provide companionship.
 And, loneliness can lead to other bigger problems such as isolation, depression, and even suicide.
 If you are a lonely teen, then we can help you find friends.
 Here are four tips explaining what you can do.

 Take The Initiative